wandnz/jekyll-theme-wand/README.md

-# UOW-WAND
+# jekyll-theme-wand

-Theme used by WAND of University of Waikato.
+Jekyll theme used by WAND of University of Waikato.
+Currently in use for [https://wramp.wand.nz/](https://wramp.wand.nz/)

 ## Installation

-To use this theme with github pages add line to your Jekyll site's `_config.yml`:
+To use this theme with github pages add this line to your Jekyll site's `_config.yml`:

 ```yaml
 remote_theme: wanduow/jekyll-theme-wand